-can be a valid TSO/E command or CLIST, an alias command defined using SET LOCAL ALIAS, or one of the predefined host independent commands (e.g. DIRECTORY, TYPE, to TSO/E.

-WHO, etc.).
-NetEx/eFT performs translation on any alias prior to passing the command string
+a valid TSO/E command or CLIST, an alias command defined using SET LOCAL ALIAS, or one of the predefined host independent commands (e.g. DIRECTORY, TYPE, WHO, etc.).
+NetEx/eFT performs translation on any alias prior to passing the command string to TSO/E.